tigrulya-exe/SSM/docs/admin-user-guide.md

 <span id="_Toc392169190" class="anchor"><span id="_Toc415575594" class="anchor"></span></span>Admin API
 ==========================================================================================================

-This document introduces the definition of APIs exposed by Intel Smart Storage Management (SSM) to make seamless integration with other Hadoop components.
+This document introduces the definition of APIs exposed by Smart Storage Management (SSM) to make seamless integration with other Hadoop components.